วันที่นำเข้าข้อมูล 26 Oct 2023

 - More recently, the two countries have also established the Joint Economic and Trade Committee (JETCO) at the ministerial level to explore further opportunities and develop work plans to expand bilateral trade and investment relations and cooperation.

-- The second JETCO meeting is expected to be hosted by Thailand in the last quarter of 2024.
+- The second JETCO meeting is expected to take place in 2025.